kiruthikaa-codes/READefine/privacy-policy.md

 **Last updated:** June 13, 2025

-READefine does **not collect, store, or transmit** any personal information or user data.
+READefine does **not collect, store or transmit** any personal information or user data.

 All features of the extension run locally in the user's browser.
 No browsing data or personal details are accessed or shared.